-Investors are getting worried about Trump
+Wall Street is getting worried about Trump

 Wells Fargo also expects markets to end 2017 about where they are today.

-A Bank of America (BAC) note out Monday suggests that the relatively low U.S. unemployment rate will make it difficult for the economy to kick into a higher gear, as predicted by Trump.
+A Bank of Americ (BAC)note out Monday suggests that the relatively low U.S. unemployment rate will make it difficult for the economy to kick into a higher gear, as predicted by Trump.
 The report added that the president's plans for spending on infrastructure may simply lead to higher wage inflation and a stronger dollar, which in turn could make it harder for U.S. goods to compete overseas.

 "The risks of a recession rise as an economy approaches full employment and begins to overheat," it said.